 Written by Ben Bird - Ben Software Ltd

-The SecuritySpy iOS/tvOS app allows you to easily monitor your SecuritySpy CCTV system from wherever you are, from your iPhone, iPad and Apple TV.
-With its easy setup and intuitive user interface, the app provides the ideal viewing experience for your cameras.
+The SecuritySpy iOS/tvOS app allows you to easily monitor your SecuritySpy CCTV system from wherever you are, from your iPhone, iPad or Apple TV.
+With its easy setup and intuitive user interface, this app provides the ideal viewing experience for your cameras.

 This document will guide you through the features of the app.
-Screenshots have been taken from an iPhone with a 4.7 inch display; the user interface adjusts to different display sizes (and appears somewhat differently on the Apple TV), but the functionality is the same.
+Screenshots have been taken from an iPhone - the app will look a bit different on an iPad or Apple TV, but the functionality is the same.

 When you first open the app you will see a welcome screen (screenshot below left) - tap Get Started at the top of the screen to set up your SecuritySpy servers (screenshot below right).

-The Servers screen (screenshot above right) shows servers that you have previously set up, and servers that have been automatically discovered.
+The Servers screen (screenshot above right) shows servers that you have previously set up as well as servers that have been automatically discovered.
 The app will discover any SecuritySpy server on your local network that has its web interface enabled, with the Bonjour option turned on (it's on by default).

-Click on any discovered server to add it.
-The app uses Bonjour to connect to local servers (which is a way of addressing that avoids the need to interact with IP addresses), and if you have set up remote monitoring using SecuritySpy's DDNS system, it will obtain these details too, so that it will be able to connect to your SecuritySpy server from the internet without any additional setup steps.
+Tap on any discovered server to add it.
+The app uses Bonjour to connect to local servers (which is a way of addressing that avoids the need to interact with IP addresses), and if you have set up remote monitoring using SecuritySpy's DDNS system, it will obtain these details too, so that it will be able to connect to your SecuritySpy server from the internet without any additional setup.

 If your server has HTTPS enabled, this will be used instead of unencrypted HTTP.